bluntwizard/steam_deck_dub_edition/docs/typescript-migration.md

 ## Next Steps

-1. Complete API integrations migration
+1. Update test suite to TypeScript
-2. Update test suite to TypeScript
+2. Complete documentation of the TypeScript migration process
-3. Complete documentation of the TypeScript migration process
+3. Review and refine TypeScript interfaces for consistency

 ## Completion Criteria